 What are the symptoms of Glaucoma?

 Open-angle glaucoma, which is the most common type of glaucoma, develops gradually and painlessly, without symptoms.
 As the disease progresses, a person with glaucoma will not notice any symptoms until late in the disease when vision gradually fails with: loss of peripheral vision; blurred vision, and difficulty focusing on objects.

 How is Glaucoma diagnosed?

-Having an annual comprehensive eye examination which includes not only measurement of the intraocular pressure but also dilation of the pupil to allow for close examination of the appearance of the optic nerve is the best way to ensure that you do not have glaucoma.
+Having an annual comprehensive eye examination which includes not the only measurement of the intraocular pressure but also dilation of the pupil to allow for close examination of the appearance of the optic nerve is the best way to ensure that you do not have glaucoma.

 Who’s at risk?

 Certain groups of people are at an increased risk for developing glaucoma:

 - People who have a family history of glaucoma

 - People who have diabetes, hypertension, myopia (nearsightedness), poor ocular circulation, a previous eye injury,